Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Online Early-Warning Results

-On run-to-failure (XJTU-SY) and staged-fault (CWRU/Paderborn) sequences, PG--TMT triggers \emph{earlier and stabler} episodes relative to the physical onset $t_{\mathrm{phys}}$ in Fig.~\ref{fig:timeline}: as attention concentrates near fault orders, the association--discrepancy score rises while the SSM state tracks slow stiffness/damping surrogates; EVT plus hysteresis converts these patterns into actionable alarms.
+On run-to-failure (XJTU-SY) and staged-fault sequences, PG-TMT triggers earlier and more stable alarm episodes relative to the physical onset $t_{\mathrm{phys}}$ (Fig.~\ref{fig:timeline}).
+As degradation progresses, attention concentrates near defect orders, the anomaly score rises coherently, and EVT with hysteresis converts evolving patterns into actionable alarms while suppressing fragmentation.